HeGanjie/AshLisp/README.md

 `ash.repl.REPLInVM` Run As Java Application

 ## Specification
-* List is the data structure only supported.
-(Doesn't support dotted pair)
 * Nil for false, others for true.
 Nil expressing into '().
 * Preload file using '.scm' as suffix just for the convenience of editing and color coding.